The aim of Translation Awards is to develop innovative and ground breaking new technologies in the biomedical area.

 Proposals are welcome from academic and commercial organisations based in the UK and overseas.

-Eligible institutions are not-for-profit research institutions, including those funded by the Medical Research Council, Cancer Research UK, and the Biotechnology and Biological Sciences Research Council, in the UK, that are able to sign up to Wellcome Trust Grant Conditions.
+Eligible institutions are not-for-profit research institutions, including those funded by the Medical Research Council, Cancer Research UK, and the Biotechnology and Biological Sciences Research Council, that are able to sign up to Wellcome Trust Grant Conditions.

 Commercial companies are eligible to apply either as principal applicants or as collaborators.
 The Wellcome Trust is able to use charitable monies to fund commercial companies to meet its charitable objectives through programme-related investment (PRI).
 For further details, please see our policy on PRI [PDF 38KB].
 Companies will normally be expected to sign up to specific terms relating to the scheme.

 All applications will require clear arrangements for leadership and management of the project, whether this involves a single institution or a consortium.

 Prospective applicants should complete a concept note and send it to Innovations email@example.com where it will be considered internally.
 If a decision is made to invite a preliminary application the applicant(s) will be sent a link to an application form.